Our Philosophy of WomanCare

 Services: Practice WoManager, Woman Advocacy Program Co-director, Woman Advocacy

-Emma Greene, CMT is a doula and massage therapist, who joined WomanSafeHealth in August, 2013.
+Emma Greene is a doula and massage therapist, who joined WomanSafeHealth in August, 2013.
 She has a background in business, childhood development and trauma recovery.
 She works at WomanSafeHealth as the Practice WoManager, woman advocate and EMR Specialist.

 Each woman entering the WomanSafeHealth space is invited to seek a peaceful part of herself while enjoying a uniquely private, respectful atmosphere designed to promote healthy self-care and a sustainable earth.
 WomanSafeHealth partnered with Tectonic Design to create a light-filled, modern, woman-centered space that pairs rapidly renewable products such as bamboo floors and cabinets with leaf-embedded ecoresin.
 Choices of interior design, plants, art and specially chosen equipment honor, celebrate and accommodate women of all shapes, sizes and abilities.